bit-hack/riscv-vm/README.md

 This is a simple RISCV-V Virtual Machine and instruction set emulator implementing the RV32I processor model.

 There are two elements to this project:
-- An ISA emulator written in C which presents a low level API for interfacing.
+- An ISA emulator core written in C which presents a low level API for interfacing.
-- A frontend written in C++ which interfaces the ISA emulator with the rest of the world.
+- The VM frontend written in C++ which interfaces the ISA emulator core with the rest of the world.

 The key goals of this project is to provide a small emulator for learning about RISC-V with a simple API for embedding it in other projects.

 ----
 ## Build requirements
-- VisualStudio / GCC
+- C++ 14 compatable compiler  (VisualStudio 15+, GCC 4.9+)
 - CMake 3.0 or above